GreptimeTeam/docs/docs/v0.7/zh/contributor-guide/metasrv/admin-api.md

 ## /maintenance HTTP endpoint

-The `/maintenance` endpoint accepts GET HTTP requests and you can use this endpoint to query the maintenance status of your metasrv instance.

 The metasrv will ignore detected region failures when under maintenance.
 This is useful when the datanodes are planned to be unavailable for a short period of time; for example, rolling upgrade for datanodes.

-### Definition
+### GET

+The `/maintenance` endpoint accepts GET HTTP requests and you can use this endpoint to query the maintenance status of your metasrv instance.

 ```bash
 curl -X GET http://localhost:3002/admin/maintenance
 ```

-### Examples

 #### Request